-Home » How to Score a 280 on USMLE Step 2 CK
+Home » How to Study to Score a 280 on USMLE Step 2 CK

-How to Score a 280 on USMLE Step 2 CK
+How to Study to Score a 280 on USMLE Step 2 CK

-Having scored in the 270-280 range on Step 1, Step 2 CK, and Step 3 of the USMLE, I am often asked by students questions like “What’s your secret?”, “How can I plan my study schedule to score that well on the USMLE?”, “If I scored xxx on Step 1, how long should I study for Step 2 CK?”, and “What’s the best study plan for Step 2 CK?”
+Having scored in the 270-280 range on Step 1, Step 2 CK, and Step 3 of the USMLE, I am often asked by students questions like “What’s your secret?”, “How can I plan my study schedule to score that well on the USMLE?”, “Is 270 a good Step 2 score?”, “How long should I study for Step 2 CK?”, and “What’s the best study plan for Step 2 CK?”

 I’m going to be honest: if I had a single secret or silver bullet, I would tell you.
-The harsh truth is that if you want to score in the >99th percentile on the USMLE to help you score the residency program of your dreams, the work will have to begin early in medical school with concerted efforts to build a solid knowledge base which you can then consolidate during your dedicated study periods.
+The harsh truth is that if you want to score in the >99th percentile on the USMLE, the work will have to begin early in medical school with concerted efforts to build a solid knowledge base.
+You can then use that knowledge base to consolidate during your dedicated study periods.

 • (1) the strategies that I employed to be a successful test-taker for the NBME and